DM587/dm561.github.io/_exercises/sheet4.md

 ### Task 8

-For this task you need to study the slides on "Fitting a circle" that were not presented in class.
+For this task you need to study the slides on "Fitting a circle".

 The general equation for an ellipse is